A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Astrid

-Meaning "divine beauty" in Old Norse, Astrid was borne by several Scandinavian queens, including the mother of Olaf Tryggvason who Christianized Norway.
-The name embodies the Norse ideal of noble womanhood combining beauty with inner strength.
+Meaning "divine beauty" in Old Norse, Astrid was borne by several Scandinavian queens, including the mother of Olaf Tryggvason, who Christianized Norway.
+The name suits noble Norse characters with quiet strength.

 Bjorn